-Naya Gonzalez serves as the Investment Associate for Private Markets.
-Ms. Gonzalez joined the Trust in August 2018 as the Trust's Office Manager and in 2021, transitioned to the Investment Team.
-Prior to joining the Trust, Ms. Gonzalez held the position of Operations Manager at a nonprofit organization based in Washington, D.C.
-She also gained experience in accounting and business administration through her work at various boutique companies.
-Ms. Gonzalez is a CFA Level I Candidate and holds a BBA in Finance, a BA in Accounting from the University of the District of Columbia, and an Executive MBA from Howard University.
+Naya Gonzalez is the Investment Analyst for Real Assets.
+She joined the Trust in August 2018 as Office Manager and transitioned to the Investment Team in 2021, serving as the Investment Associate for Private Markets.
+Before her tenure at the Trust, Ms. Gonzalez worked as Operations Manager at a nonprofit organization in Washington, D.C.
+She also gained valuable experience in accounting and business administration through roles at various boutique firms.
+Ms. Gonzalez is a CFA Level I Candidate.
+She holds a BBA in Finance and a BA in Accounting from the University of the District of Columbia, as well as an Executive MBA from Howard University.